OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 ---------------

-Please keep in mind that other than what you know from shop with frontend, the headless OXID eShop does not use a session.
-Means we have no session cookies around and no session to come back to between requests.
+Please keep in mind that other than what you know from shop with frontend, the GraphQL part of the OXID eShop does not use a session.
+Means - we have no session cookies around and no session to come back to, between requests.

-What we do have is the possibility to 'log in' a user once to receive a JsonWebToken (JWT) which can then be sent in each request requiring a 'known user'.
+What we do have is the possibility to 'log in' a user once for receiving a JsonWebToken (JWT) which can then be used (sent in each request) for identifying a user.

-In Frontend for example usually a user start browsing then shop anonymously, he will at first not receive a session (cookie).
-But as soon as the first item for a not logged in customer ends up in the cart, we need a way to identify this user.
-He gets a session (id) and a cookie and on the shopping goes.
+In Frontend part, usually, user starts browsing then shop anonymously - he/she will at first not receive a session (cookie).
+But as soon as the first item for a not logged in customer ends up in the cart, we need a way to identify this user - user gets a session id in a cookie (usually) and shopping process continues.

-With our Storefront module, only a user with existing shop account will be able to create a basket (which because of a lack of session will be saved into database oxuserbaskets table).
+By using the Storefront module, only a user with a shop account will be able to create a basket, as there is no standard session, as we know it, possible.

 Of course the GraphQL Storefront also offers the possibility to fully create and manage a customer account.
-For now let's just assume we have an account to give you a run through of the checkout process.
+For now let's just assume we have an account to give you a run through the checkout process.

-In order to successfully place an order via the GraphQL API you need to first
+In order to successfully place an order via the GraphQL API, you need to:

 - create a basket and fill with products
 - set a delivery address (in case it is different from invoice address)